Let’s get something really fucking clear right now: Our country is gaslighting us.

 This isn’t about us vs. them, folks.
 This is about the soul of our nation and thus the soul of its people, and it’s about where we’re headed, and how we built this, and whether or not we can survive it.

 Am I overreacting?
 Being hyperbolic?
 Maybe.
 But explain to me a detention center for children with our President’s face painted on the wall.
 Explain to me a President attacking the free press.
 Explain to me a President who FLAT OUT DOES NOT CARE that Russia meddled in our elections.
 Explain to me his praise for Kim Jong Un.
 Explain to me his constant barrage of lies.
 Explain to me his pardoning his friends and installing of loyalists.
 Explain to me Congress doing nothing to stop him.

 What I want to say to you, friends, is that what we have to do right now, every goddamn day, is look for the truth.

-I’m not referring to the media.
-Yes, do that.
+I’m not referring to truth in the media.
+Although, yes, also do that.

 Read more than you ever have.
 Read James Baldwin and Toni Morrison and Tolstoy and Austen and Sylvia Plath.
 Read everyone.
 Read every fucking day, even just a little.

 Follow @nitch on Instagram.
 Follow painters and poets and weirdos.
 Follow the ones making shit.
 Right now.
 Do it.